 Double Butte Cemetery is located in southwest Tempe on land that once belonged to Niels Peterson.
 It was located far from what was Tempe in 1888 due to health concerns.
-The cemetery is part of the "Rural" cemetery movement, but has its individuality.
-The cemetery is historic in relation to the population not only to Tempe but also to Arizona encompassing both military and health issues of the area.
-The diversity of the cemetery is seen in the cultural practices of groups, and economic diversity.
-With the increase in population, the cemetery expanded to include newer sections more inline with the "Rural" movement.
+The cemetery is part of the "Rural" cemetery movement but has its individuality.
+The cemetery is historic in relation to the population, not only to Tempe but also to Arizona, encompassing the area's military and health issues.
+The diversity of the cemetery is seen in the cultural practices of groups and economic diversity.
+With the increase in population, the cemetery expanded to include newer sections more in line with the "Rural" movement.

-The "Rural" movement stated with Mount Auburn Cemetery outside Boston.
-The city center cemeteries were replace with park-like settings to dispel the terror and horror attached to cemeteries.
+The "Rural" movement started with Mount Auburn Cemetery outside Boston.
+The city center cemeteries were replaced with park-like settings to dispel the terror and horror attached to cemeteries.
 They included lush landscaping and pieces of art.
 They promoted serenity and peace.
-Picnics, courting and other activities were encouraged in the "Rural" cemetery.
-Double Butte uses natural landscaping which anything but lush.
-There are 4 -5 benches in the entire cemetery placed next to the Veterans' Memorial and several places by specific graves.
+Picnics, courting, and other activities were encouraged in the "Rural" cemetery.
+Double Butte uses natural landscaping, which is anything but lush.
+Some trees actually grow up through the center of a grave.
+There are 4 -5 benches in the entire cemetery placed next to the Veterans' Memorial and several placed by specific graves.
 They seem to be privately placed.
-Some trees actually grow up through the center of a grave.